-Pass the torch and put on your jersey because it’s time for the Olympic Games!
+Put on your jersey and pass the torch because it’s time for the Olympic Games!

-This year, the city of Tokyo, Japan hosts the 28th Summer Olympic Games since the modern Olympics began in 1896.
+This year, the city of Paris, France hosts the 33rd Summer Olympic Games since the modern Olympics began in 1896.
 Did you know the tradition of the Olympic Games dates way back thousands of years to the ancient Greeks?
-Those games were held from the 8th century BC to the 4th century AD!
+Those games were held from the 8th century BC to the 4th century AD.

 Word on the Street: Athlete with Murray | Sesame Street